Kingsbridge branch line: Construction and opening

 With the resources of the GWR behind the scheme, construction was able to proceed.
 The cost of the line, which included 48 bridges, was £180,000.
 It opened on 19 December 1893, 39 years after the project had first been proposed.
 Wrangaton station had been renamed Kingsbridge Road, but reverted to its original name on the same day.

 Although Brent station lay at the foot of Dartmoor hills, the line leaving Brent fell steeply at 1 in 60 to Avonwick, and continued falling, less steeply, to Gara Bridge and almost to Loddiswell.
 Rising there at 1 in 50, it reached a summit at Sorley Tunnel, from where it fell again at 1 in 50 to Kingsbridge.

 Wartime use

 Field Marshal Montgomery used the line twice during World War II, firstly to review American troops training in the area and secondly, in 1944, during Exercise Tiger.

 Closure

-After the War, increasing use of road transport for goods and personal travel resulted in declining use of the branch line.
+After the war, increasing use of road transport for goods and personal travel resulted in declining use of the branch line.
 Losses were stated to be £37,759 annually.
 The line closed to goods from 9 September 1963, and was intended to have closed completely on that date, but the change from summer to winter time tables of the Western National Omnibus Company, which was to provide the replacement service, was occurring the following weekend, so the closure of the line was delayed until then.
 The last train ran on 14 September 1963.

-Locomotives

-A list of locomotives known to have operated on this line: